An American Patriot

 Although Jim was discontented and discomforted with the leadership of his country in bringing the war to a decisive end, it did not deter him from his assigned duty and moral obligation.
 The care of his men was of utmost importance to him, and he was unyielding in his capacity, and in his submission to Duty - Honor - Country.
 He was confident; it was his time to be all that he could be.
 But fate would not comply.
 The day was November 20, 1968 - OPERATION MEADE RIVER.
 In their military briefing the night before, Jim and his fellow Marines were told to expect a significant encounter with the enemy.
 In the early morning darkness these Honorable and Brave Patriotic United States Marines boarded their transport choppers and before long each helicopter lifted off one by one en route to the LZ (landing zone).
 To this day the last thing Jim can remember before getting shot down by the enemy was the loud roar of the chopper engines with the unmistakable sound of the chopper blades whirling round and round, the paradoxical scenic beauty of the peaceful countryside below, and his rosary in hand as he prayed.
 Jim's helicopter was the only chopper to be shot down that day.
 As the chopper approached the LZ the enemy opened fire.
 The pilot and co-pilot were killed instantly and the huge CH-46 went down, tumbled three times and exploded into a ball of fire.
 In a violently forceful instant, his life was transformed into a state of non-existence.
 Unconscious, he was pulled to safety from the burning chopper by a brave fellow Marine, and for hours he laid helpless in a rice paddy before a Medevac was able to assist and rescue.
 He was flown directly to U.S. Naval Support Activity (NSA), Da Nang for emergency medical treatment.
 The heartfelt gratitude and admiration Jim holds for the brave fellow Marine and for skilled professionals of our Medical Service Corps in preserving his life remains everlasting.
 Several days later he was flown to U.S. Naval Hospital Guam, where he awoke from my comatose state.
 As Jim opened his eyes, his first thought was one of thanksgiving; he was ALIVE.
 Although he was confused, he was not shocked at what he discovered; for somehow intuitively, he knew something traumatic had happened to him; he just couldn't put it together.
 Jim found himself in a soft hospital bed with clean white sheets.
 His left arm was gone, and his legs were encased in hard plaster.
 Insistently, he asked questions in a dire attempt to find out the status of his men, and what had actually happened to him.
 No one really knew.
 How could they?
 They came from two different worlds.
 At first Jim was told that he was the only survivor.
-Then he was told that out of the seventeen Marines aboard the transport chopper, five were killed and twelve were seriously wounded.
+Then he was told that out of the seventeen Marines aboard the transport chopper, all were killed except for Jim and a fellow Marine.
 Painstakingly he tried, but was never able to find out exactly what happened.
 What he did find out was that his left arm was severed above the elbow, his legs were crushed below the knees, his back was fractured in three places, he had received multiple scars, and he had contracted a staph infection that was causing hideous pustules to break out all over his body.
 Jim was cut down without reprisal and this infuriated him to no end.
 The most significant undertaking of his life had been cut short and taken away from him.
 His job, one that meant more to him than anything, was now over.
 Realizing this, and that there was nothing he could do to alter the aimless course of the war evoked deep feelings of anger, frustration, and depression within him.
 He was overwhelmed with thoughts of Vietnam and of how much he wanted to go back.
 Jim felt so damn distressfully helpless and useless.
 Yet as he thought of the immense human sacrifice given in suffering and in death by Our Honorable and Brave Patriotic American men and women, in upholding the fundamental and undeniable principles of Honor, Liberty, Equality, Justice and Humanity for which America stands and defending the unalienable rights of Life, Liberty and the pursuit of Happiness to which all people are endowed by their Creator, he was filled with a profound sense of pride and consolation.
 Jim served his country with honor and his reward was immensely gratifying.
 He was now among that elite and distinguished group of Honorable and Brave Patriotic Americans who served The United States of America with honor.
 It was that distinction of serving with honor that gave Jim a source of inner strength then and always, because honor is what it's all about.
 There is nothing more important than honor.
 It is everything.
 A week later, Jim was flown to Walson Army Hospital, Fort Dix, New Jersey.
 It was here that he received a most welcomed and compassionate visit from his family.
 A couple of weeks later, he was transported to U.S. Naval Hospital, Philadelphia, Pennsylvania where he spent four months recuperating, and proficiently well trained in the use of an artificial arm.
 Finally, Jim was transferred to Veterans Hospital, East Orange, New Jersey where he spent the remaining two months of hospitalization and recuperation.
 On May 15, 1969, having served faithfully and honorably, Patriot Jim Cava was retired from The United States Navy.

 PURPLE HEART MEDAL